Council for At-Risk Academics

 Decision Timeline

-Fellowship Programme: Applications processed on rolling basis; currently assessing up to 90 new applications at any time with 80+ at advanced placement stage
+Fellowship Programme: Applications processed on rolling basis; CARA's teams are sifting and assessing up to 90 new applications at any time with 80+ at advanced placement stage

 UK Programme: Up to 12 months from initial enquiry to decision (one grant allocation meeting per year)